jpcima/ADLplug/README.md

 **current (dev)**

+- fixed missing percussion in case the key is released very quickly
 - allowed to play the full drum set on virtual keyboard
 - prevented selection of percussive instruments on melodic channels and vice-versa
 - permitted changing programs using the scroll wheel over the combo box